Ozempic Coupon & GoodRx Prices 2026: How to Pay Only $199 Without Insurance

 Select your pharmacy.
 Major chains like CVS, Walgreens, Kroger, and Costco typically participate.
 Prices can vary slightly by location, so compare a few options.

 Get the coupon.
-GoodRx lets you send the coupon to your phone via text, print it, or show the digital version directly from the app or website.
+GoodRx lets you send the coupon to your phone via text, print it, or show the digital version directly from the app or official website.

 Present the coupon at pickup.
 Tell the pharmacist you’re using a GoodRx coupon and paying cash.
 Do not run your insurance at the same time — pick one or the other.